xizon/Uix-Page-Builder/README.md

 ### Advanced Customization ( For Theme Developer )

 1) Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
-If you want to custom your builder controls of backend for your theme, then just copy them from the directory `/wp-content/plugins/uix-page-builder/uix-page-builder-custom/` to your theme directory `/wp-content/themes/{your-theme}/`.
+If you want to custom your builder controls of backend for your theme, then just copy them from the directory `/wp-content/plugins/uix-page-builder/uixpb_templates/` to your theme directory `/wp-content/themes/{your-theme}/`.

-> Note: You could move the **/wp-content/themes/{your-theme}/uix-page-builder-custom/js/**, **/wp-content/themes/{your-theme}/uix-page-builder-custom/images/** and **/wp-content/themes/{your-theme}/uix-page-builder-custom/css/** folders to your theme assets directory **/wp-content/themes/{your-theme}/assets/**
+> Note: You could move the **/wp-content/themes/{your-theme}/uixpb_templates/js/**, **/wp-content/themes/{your-theme}/uixpb_templates/images/** and **/wp-content/themes/{your-theme}/uixpb_templates/css/** folders to your theme assets directory **/wp-content/themes/{your-theme}/assets/**

 2) Plugin allow handles plugin scripts of front-end.
-If you want to custom, rename the **"_uix-page-builder-plugins.js"** to **"uix-page-builder-plugins.js"** from the directory `/wp-content/plugins/uix-page-builder/uix-page-builder-custom/js/` or `/wp-content/themes/{your-theme}/uix-page-builder-custom/js/` or `/wp-content/themes/{your-theme}/assets/js/`, and add the required script to "uix-page-builder-plugins.js". ( If you done, the default Uix Page Builder plugin scripts can't queue.
+If you want to custom, rename the **"_uix-page-builder-plugins.js"** to **"uix-page-builder-plugins.js"** from the directory `/wp-content/plugins/uix-page-builder/uixpb_templates/js/` or `/wp-content/themes/{your-theme}/uixpb_templates/js/` or `/wp-content/themes/{your-theme}/assets/js/`, and add the required script to "uix-page-builder-plugins.js". ( If you done, the default Uix Page Builder plugin scripts can't queue.
 You can use your own scripts instead of the plugin only. )

 ### Updates

+##### = 1.3.0 (August 30, 2017) =

+* Fixed possible compatibility errors.
+* Added a new module type: Uix Products (new).
+Require the WP plugin "Uix Products".
+* Simplifies the templates directory for theme developer customization.
+* Optimized the responsiveness of the visual editor.
+* Optimize class of the excerpt.
+* Optimized portfolio styles of front-end.
+* Added new feature: Support to delete data of custom Content Template.
+* Support Custom Post Types to create a portfolio list in WordPress.
+* Removed some functions that is useless.

 ##### = 1.2.8 (August 7, 2017) =